 Examples of Highly Portable Detectors and Their Benefits

-1. Handheld RF Detectors: These are small, battery-operated devices that can be used to quickly sweep an area for unauthorized signals.
+1. Portable RF Detectors: These are small, battery-operated devices that can be used to quickly sweep an area for unauthorized signals.
 They are ideal for personal security and quick inspections.

 2. Portable Bug Detectors: Designed to detect hidden cameras and microphones, these devices are compact enough to be used discreetly in hotels, meeting rooms, and other locations where privacy is a concern.